yashnmodi/yashnmodi/README.md

-- 👋 Hi, I’m @yashnmodi
+- 👋 Hi, I’m Yash Modi.
-- 👀 I’m interested in Software Development
+- 📄 Checkout my CV at https://yashnmodi.github.io/cv
-- 🌱 I’m currently learning Kubernets, GCP
+- 🌱 I’m currently learning Apache Kafka, Docker and Kubernets.
 - 💞️ I’m looking to collaborate on ...
-- 📫 yashnmodi.blogspot.com

 <!---
 yashnmodi/yashnmodi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.